syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 ![ContextMenu for appearance in treegrid WPF](ContextMenu_images/ContextMenu_img4.png)

-## Row drag-and-drop
+## Drag and drop row

-SfTreeGrid allows row drag and drop within and between controls by setting [AllowDraggingRows](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowDraggingRows.html) and [AllowDrop](https://msdn.microsoft.com/en-us/library/system.windows.uielement.allowdrop(v=vs.110).aspx) properties to true.
-It is also possible to drag and drop between treegrid and other controls like ListView, TreeView.
-SfTreeGrid allows dropping when `AllowDrop` is true and allows dragging when `AllowDraggingRows` is true.
+SfTreeGrid allows drag and drop the rows within and between controls by setting the [AllowDraggingRows](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowDraggingRows.html) and [AllowDrop](https://msdn.microsoft.com/en-us/library/system.windows.uielement.allowdrop(v=vs.110).aspx) properties to true.
+It is also possible to drag and drop the rows between treegrid and other controls such as ListView and TreeView.
+SfTreeGrid allows dropping rows when `AllowDrop` is true and allows dragging when `AllowDraggingRows` is true.

 {% tabs %}
 {% highlight xml %}